shapiromatron/bmds/bmds/benchmarks/README.md

-#bmds test suite

-The test files are located in toxrefdb/app jupyter-notebook file to launch bmds test cases are located in /scripts.
-The outputs of the test cases are saved into sqlite database.
+9/14/2021

+The `benchmarks/toxrefdb` folder creates a test application which executes models and store the results in the database app.db

+The current test application can be repeated on future versions of bmds.

+Then entrypoint for the testing application is in `benchmarks/main.py`. run_analysis methods executes the test application. below is the example command to execute the run_analysis method

+# example command from api.ipynb

+from bmds.benchmarks.main import Dataset, Versions, Benchmark Benchmark.run_analysis(Dataset.TOXREFDB_DICH, [Versions.BMDS270, Versions.BMDS330], True)

+if load dataset error message is seen, use example command to load dataset.
+Benchmark.load_dataset(Dataset.TOXREFDB_DICH, "dichotomous_tr.csv")

+# NO such Table error

+if running the analysis gives error message to create db, execute create_db() from main.py file as follows to create tables in the db.
+Benchmark.create_db()

+# below are the action items for next PR.

 # bmds data comparison

-2021-08-10

-The contents of this zip file contain an analysis where we run the same datasets using BMDS2.7 and a development version of BMDS3.3 The goal of the current work is to move this scratch and development code into the main bmds repository, so we're able to re-run this analysis using future versions of BMDS.
-Because the data are so large, we are saving model outputs into an sqlite database.
-The `test_db/app` folder creates a test application which executes the models and stores the results.

-Our main goal is to cleanup, refactor, and generalize the code where possible, so this analysis can be repeated on current and future versions of the software.

-See the bmds/test_db directory, and the main.ipynb as an example entrypoint into this application.

 Action items:

-1. Redo current analysis as is using the outputs of the zip file.
-(Windows required for BMDS2).
-You'll need to be in the bmds python virtual environment.
-It's fine to run a smaller set of the datsets (just running the first 10 of each data type instead of all 1500; if it works for them then it will work with a little tuning with the larger dataset)
-2. Save code in current bmds
+1. Save code in current bmds

    - Add to bmds package on github, perhaps in a `./bmds/benchmarks/toxrefdb` package?
    - Put data in a `./data/toxrefdb/` folder